Haunted Hustle 2022- CLICK HERE!

 Please reach us at info@thesneakerproject.org if you cannot find an answer to your question.

 • A simple order form is completed by a member of the Program Committee (county health nurses,) school social workers, school counselors, school nurses, United Way of Central Missouri United Way partner agencies or agencies that serve area families.
-These include, but are not limited to: The Boys and Girls Club, Little Explorers Discovery Center, The Special Learning Center, CASA, El Puente Hispanic Ministry and county juvenile offices.
+These include but are not limited to: The Boys and Girls Club, Little Explorers Discovery Center, The Special Learning Center, CASA, El Puente Hispanic Ministry, YMCA Child Development Center, and county juvenile offices.

-• The executive director orders shoes individually online from Amazon, Target or Zappos.
+• The executive director orders shoes individually online from Amazon, Target, Zappos or Shoe Carnival.
+Shoes are occasionally purchased locally at JC Penney, Shoe Carnival and Linn Shoe Store.
 Other sources are constantly considered to maximize resources and efficiency.
 In the case of emergency, shoes can be secured locally by the executive director, a program committee member, or TSP president.

 • Shoes are typically delivered within 2-5 days to the referring county health office, school or agency.

-• Amazon Prime, Amazon Smiles Rewards, Zappos free shipping and tax exemptions are utilized to maximize agency resources.
+• Amazon Prime, Zappos free shipping and tax exemptions are utilized to maximize agency resources.
+Shoe Carnival provides rewards for shoes purchased locally or online.

 • Through the United Way of Central Missouri

-• Through TSP fundraising including an annual Haunted Hustle 5K Walk/Run and a postcard campaign
+• Through TSP fundraising including an annual Haunted Hustle 5K Walk/Run held the last Saturday in October

 • Through contributions and donations from individuals, families, local organizations and businesses